cs-uob/COMS10012/exercises/part1/src/posix2/permissions.md

 Log in to your vagrant VM for the following exercises.

-## Show the current user
+## Show the current user in the prompt

 First, use the command `whoami` to see the current user name: it should be `vagrant`.

-For this exercise it will be useful to display the user in the prompt, so do `sudo nano /etc/profile`.
-This file is a configuration file that is read by the shell when it starts up.
-Notice the lines:
+For this exercise it will be useful to display the user in the prompt.
+We want this setting to apply to all users, so we need to set it in a system-wide configuration file namely `/etc/profile` which is read by the shell when it starts up.

+Try `echo $PS1` on the terminal to show the current value of this variable, it should be something like `\h:\w\$ `.
+The `PS1` (prompt level 1) controls your shell prompt.
+Here `\h` means the hostname, `\w` the working directory and `\$` is the appropriate prompt symbol (`$` for normal users, `#` for root).
+This gets you a default prompt that looks like `alpine310:~$ ` (note the space after the dollar sign, which is also in the PS1).

+The general syntax for setting a variable is `export NAME=VALUE`, where the `export` tells the shell to keep this value around when the script setting it has finished.
+Without exporting, you would be creating a local variable instead.

+Open the configuration file with `sudo nano /etc/profile`.
+You need sudo as only root can edit this system-wide configuration file.

+In older versions of alpine, variables were simply set the usual way:

     export CHARSET=UTF-8
     export LANG=C.UTF-8